Financing Guide

 An MCA refinance — or debt consolidation — loan is a single term loan large enough to pay off the outstanding MCA balances on the day it funds.
 The funder typically pays the MCA companies directly out of the loan proceeds.
 The daily and weekly remittances stop.
 The borrower is left with one monthly payment against the new loan, on a stated rate and schedule.
 The total dollars paid over the life of the new loan are higher than the original MCA balances, because the new loan still carries interest and fees — but the monthly cash outflow drops, often substantially.

 The point of refinancing is rarely just lower monthly payments in isolation — it is the position the business is in 12 to 24 months later.
-After a year or more of clean monthly payments on the consolidation loan, with the original MCAs retired and off the statements, the same business that was previously declined for SBA or bank financing is frequently in a position to qualify.
+After a year or more of clean monthly payments on the consolidation loan, with the original MCAs retired and off the statements, the same business that was previously declined for cheaper financing is frequently in a position to qualify for it.
+Note what actually does the work here: the consolidation or refinance loan is what retires the advances — not an SBA loan.
+As of June 1, 2025, SBA rules (SOP 50 10 8) no longer allow a 7(a) or 504 loan to refinance or pay off an MCA, so the SBA is not the instrument that clears the debt.
+Where an SBA loan fits is later and indirectly: once the business is healthy, SBA financing for its legitimate growth needs — equipment, real estate, working capital — strengthens it further.
 The consolidation loan, in that scenario, was always a stepping-stone instrument.
 Borrowers and brokers who frame it that way from the start get the most use out of it.

 What it costs, framed honestly